pinojs/pino-opentelemetry-transport/README.md

 * `loggerName`: name to be used by the OpenTelemetry logger
 * `serviceVersion`: version to be used by the OpenTelemetry logger
 * `messageKey`: The key of the log message to be used as the OpenTelemetry log entry Body.
 Optional, value `msg` used by default (like in Pino itself).
 Optional
-* `severityNumberMap`: Object mapping Pino log level numbers to OpenTelemetry log serverity numbers.
+* `severityNumberMap`: Object mapping Pino log level numbers to OpenTelemetry log severity numbers.
+This is an override for adding custom log levels and changing default log levels.
+Undefined default Pino log levels will still be mapped to their default OpenTelemetry log severity.
 Optional
 * `resourceAttributes`: Object containing [resource attributes](https://opentelemetry.io/docs/instrumentation/js/resources/).
 Optional
 * `logRecordProcessorOptions`: a single object or an array of objects specifying the LogProcessor and LogExporter types and constructor params.
 Optional